rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-grav-cms/index.md

 #### Webserver container

 The webserver container hosts an [nginx](https://nginx.org/) web server, configured according to the [best practices](https://learn.getgrav.org/17/webservers-hosting/servers/nginx) recommended for Grav.
-Additionally, the [PHP modules](https://learn.getgrav.org/17/basics/requirements#php-requirements) and dependencies required for the Grav CMS and the code for [Grav](https://getgrav.org/) itself are installed with a basic Grav configuration including a pre-provisioned administrator account.
+Additionally, the [PHP modules](https://learn.getgrav.org/17/basics/requirements#php-requirements) and dependencies required for the Grav CMS, and the code for [Grav](https://getgrav.org/) itself, are installed with a basic Grav configuration including a pre-provisioned administrator account.

 ## How to use this project